-Our communities are exposed to pollution and toxins on the job, in our homes, at schools and in our homes.
+Latino communities are disproportionately exposed to pollution and toxins on the job, at school, and in our homes.
 Often the first and worst hit by the effects of climate change, it’s no surprise that Latinos are also some of the strongest advocates for climate action, strongly advocating for and supporting government action to protect la Madre Tierra.

 Not only are Latinos effected, but they care greatly about the issues plaguing their communities and others from dirty air to pesticide and toxic oil wastewater exposures to the need for clean energy resources, healthy communities to live and play in, and sustainable resources.
 The Chispa approach is one of Latinos putting solutions on the table and the community’s political power seen, heard and felt by decision makers across the nation and in the six states – Arizona, Colorado, Connecticut, New Mexico, Nevada, and Maryland – where Chispa programs have been underway.